jorgerosa/angelimoto/README.md

-1) CLICK THIS URL, TO SEE THE ABOVE CODE AND THE 3D MODELS IN YOUR INTERNET BROWSER:
+- Click in the next URL to see the above code runnig in all its 3D glory in your web browser:
+Note: Your web browsr must have support to WebGL.

 https://jorgerosa.github.io/angelimoto

-2) CLICK THIS URL, TO SEE MY PORTFOLIO YOUR INTERNET BROWSER:
+- Click in the next URL to see my portfolio:

 https://jorgerosa.github.io/angelimoto/JORGE-ROSA-PORTFOLIO

-3) MORE: A FULL SMALL PROJECT USING THE "FAIREY-IIID" 3D MODEL FOR DOWNLOAD: (Includes the model, textures, binary file (".exe" file), audios, source code, working files, etc..
+- MORE: A FULL SMALL PROJECT USING THE "FAIREY-IIID" 3D MODEL FOR DOWNLOAD: (Includes the model, textures, binary file (".exe" file), audios, source code, working files, etc..
 Its interactive, was developed in C++, and could be used as a cool "screensaver" too!...
 There are related videos, images, etc...
 Have Fun!...)

 https://sourceforge.net/projects/fairey-iiid-irrlicht